mutation-s/google-homepage/README.md

 # google-homepage
 This is my first TOP assignment.
-For it I must recreate the google hompage using html and css.
+For it I must recreate the google homepage using html and css.